CatJams/CatJams.github.io/index.md

  * ### [Login page](https://catbot.bar/#/signin):
  Admin will use this page to login with their credentials.![](images/login.jpg)
  * ### [Chatbot Statistics](https://catbot.bar/#/analytics):
+ This page will have three different catergories: Chatbot Statistics, Chatbot Effectiveness, and Satisfaction Rates.
- This page shows the amount of visitors and chat interaction in a graph format.
+ #### Statistics: page shows the amount of visitors and chat interaction in a graph format.
- * ### Chatbot Effectiveness:
- The user is prompted with a graph showing if users received the information they were looking for.
+ #### Effectiveness: the user is prompted with a graph showing if users received the information they were looking for.
- * ### Satisfaction Rates:
- Shows admin users a graph of the satisfaction rate of all chatbot users.
+ #### Satisfaction Rates: Shows admin users a graph of the satisfaction rate of all chatbot users.
  * ### [Add Intent](https://catbot.bar/#/addintent):
  Admin users that want to add a new intent can submit one through this page ![](images/add-intent.jpg)
  * ### [List Intent](https://catbot.bar/#/listintent):